Victoria Carling

 In 1991, she appeared with Dawn French in Ben Elton's Silly Cow, at the Theatre Royal Haymarket.
 Other work includes a one woman show After Their Loving in 1990 (for which she was nominated for best actress in the Charrington Fringe Awards), Kafka's Dick at Watford Palace Theatre and appearances at the Chichester Festival Theatre and the Manchester Royal Exchange.

-In July 2005, The Guardian said she "adroitly capture[d] the anxiety of a mature student", in a production of Steaming.
+In July 2005, she appeared in a production of Steaming.
 In 2011, she toured Dancing at Lughnasa with the Original Theatre Company, playing Kate.

 In 2013, she appeared in the BBC series Mayday, and several episodes of Coronation Street.
 From 2014 to 2016, she was a cast member in two series of the BBC drama In the Club.
 From 2016, she appears in 4 O'Clock Club as Mrs Goodman, which is a regular role.
 In January 2020, she appeared in an episode of the BBC soap opera Doctors as Anne Dolridge.